The Commonwealth's Appropriation Framework - An Introduction

 - non operating costs (e.g. replacement and capitalised maintenance of existing departmental assets valued at $10 million or less).

 Departmental appropriations are appropriated as a single amount for each agency.
 The single appropriation represents the cost of agency operations and may be used to make any payment related to the functions of the agency.
-Appropriation is not provided for non-cash costs such as bad debts and write-offs.
 Appropriation Bill (No. 1) shows a split of that amount across outcomes.
 The split is notional, providing an indication of the departmental resources that will be required to achieve agency outcomes.
+Appropriation is not provided for non-cash costs such as bad debts and write-offs.

 Administered appropriation items are those administered by the agency on behalf of the government.
 They are amounts required to meet the total estimated expenses for administered activities that are expected to be incurred in the financial year.
 They are normally related to activities governed by eligibility rules and conditions established by the government or Parliament such as grants, subsidies and benefit payments.
 Agencies therefore have less discretion over how administered operating costs are incurred.
 Administered amounts are appropriated separately for outcomes (i.e. the split across outcomes is not notional), specifying precisely how much can be expended on each outcome.
-In limited circumstances, non operating costs for the replacement of existing administered assets valued at $10 million or less, and maintenance costs that are eligible to be capitalised, are also included.
+In limited circumstances, non operating costs as discussed above are funded via the ACB for the replacement of existing administered assets valued at $10 million or less, and maintenance costs that are eligible to be capitalised.

-An amount appropriated to a portfolio department for payment to a CAC Act body may only be applied for payment to the CAC Act body named in the schedule of the Bill and may not be paid out of the CRF for any other purpose.
+An amount appropriated to a portfolio department for payment to a CAC Act body may only be applied for payment to the CAC Act body named in the Schedule of the Bill.
 These amounts are treated by the portfolio departments as an administered appropriation.
 However, CAC Act bodies will account for those amounts as departmental funding when they receive the payments.
+Accordingly, the Agency Resourcing Table classifies payments received by CAC Act bodies as departmental.

 Appropriation Bill (No. 2)

-As explained above, Appropriation Bill (No. 2) proposes appropriations for matters that are not the ordinary annual services of the Government and hence under section 53 of the Constitution the Bill can be amended by the Senate.
-It covers both ‘non‑operating’ costs (including payments to CAC Act bodies) and administered items in the form of administered amounts for new outcomes, payments direct to local government, and some national partnership payments through the States, the Australian Capital Territory (ACT) and the Northern Territory (NT).
+As explained above, Appropriation Bill (No. 2) provides appropriations for matters that are not proposed for the ordinary annual services of the Government.
+It covers both ‘non operating’ costs (including certain payments to CAC Act bodies) and administered items in the form of administered amounts for new outcomes which have not previously been approved by Parliament, payments direct to local government, and some national partnership payments through the States, the Australian Capital Territory (ACT) and the Northern Territory (NT).

 Most payments ‘to’ the States are made under the Federal Financial Relations Act 2009 and the related COAG Reform Fund Act 2008.
 Ongoing payments classified as ‘through’ the States for non-government schools are made under the Schools Assistance Act 2008.
 Other payments for non-government schools are proposed in Appropriation Bill (No. 2).